spryker/spryker-docs/docs/pbc/all/warehouse-management-system/202311.0/unified-commerce/manage-using-glue-api/glue-api-authenticate-as-a-back-office-user.md

 ---
 title: "Glue API: Authenticate as a Back Office user"
-description: Learn how to authenticate as a Back Office user
+description: Learn how to authenticate as a Back Office user using Glue API
 last_updated: Nov 13, 2023
 template: glue-api-storefront-guide-template
 ---